WHO KNEW? Unlike the other part of the ‘Harbour CBD’, North Sydney cops the through traffic

 What the road builders have to work with north of the bridge are two existing interchanges.
 The first is the complex ramps and intersections at the top of the hill.
 Transport for NSW calls their work here the ‘Warringah Freeway upgrade’.
 We call it the Northside Main Interchange.

-The other interchange is where the Pacific Highway and High Street interconnect with the Bradfield Highway and the Cahill Expressway.
+The High Street Interchange is where the Pacific Highway and High Street interconnect with the Bradfield Highway and the Cahill Expressway.

 These are the only two interchanges where traffic between Artarmon and Mosman should access the existing freeways and the proposed tunnels.
 A redesign that eliminates the Berry Street on-ramps will mean that they can do so without travelling through the heart of the North Sydney city centre.